Dartmouth Big Green: Lacrosse

 In 2003, Dartmouth's Men's Lacrosse team posted one of the most famous upsets in lacrosse history when unranked Dartmouth played #2 Princeton at Princeton's Class of 1952 Field.
 Dartmouth, having finished last in the Ivy League in 2002, were ten goal underdogs against Princeton, the defending Ivy League champs going into the game.
 Nevertheless, Dartmouth prevailed and stunned the Tigers 13–6.
 Dartmouth went on to win the Ivy League title and qualify for the NCAA tournament.

 In 2006, Dartmouth Women's Lacrosse lost to Northwestern University, the defending national champion, at the NCAA Division I Women's Lacrosse Championship.

 Soccer

 The school fields men's and women's teams.
 The women's team has won 6 Ivy League Titles and been to 10 NCAA Tournaments.
 The men's team has won 10 Ivy League Titles and been to 15 NCAA championships.

 Softball

-In the 2014 season, Big Green softball won the first Ivy League title in program history and will be making their first appearance in the NCAA Division 1 post-season tournament.
+In the 2014 season, the Big Green won their first Ivy League title in program history and made their first appearance in the NCAA Division I softball tournament.
+They lost in the first round of the Tempe regional.

+They repeated as Ivy League Champion in 2015 only to lose in the first round of the Tallahassee regional.